gogo-l/Tips/README.md

 Our TIPS method features a two-level prompt selection strategy and semantic knowledge distillation to adapt a pre-trained Vision Transformer for continual learning tasks.

+**The checkpoint will be made available for download once the paper has been accepted.**

 ### The overall structure of our model:
 <p align="center">
 <img src="overall.png"  width="800px">